 Ice Is Nice

 Perhaps one of the most underrated appliances indoors, ice makers are fantastic for outdoor kitchens.
 These look like narrow mini-fridges and can be built into your outdoor cabinetry.
-This one can hold up to 10 pounds of ice, though other models can make upwards of 44 pounds a day – plenty to fill a cooler or two with ice to spare for a round or two of margaritas.
-Because they don’t take up much space, ice makers can be installed even in smaller outdoor kitchens.
-Refrigeration might be more important, but if you know you go through a lot of ice in your back yard parties, it might be worth sticking with an ice maker and using it to fill a cooler, rather than shelling out for big bags of ice every time you entertain.
+This one can hold up to 10 pounds of ice, though other models can make upwards of 44 pounds a day – plenty to fill a cooler with ice to spare for a round or two of margaritas.
+Because they don’t take up much space, you can even install an ice maker in a smaller outdoor kitchen.
+Refrigeration might be more important, but if you know you go through a lot of ice in your backyard parties, it might be worth sticking with an ice maker and using it to fill a cooler rather than shelling out for big bags of ice every time you entertain.

-My favorite thing about outdoor kitchens is that they’re a type of project that can easily be scaled to your entertaining habits.
+My favorite thing about outdoor kitchen projects is that you can tailor them to fit your entertaining style.
 Whether it’s adding a little work space to a small patio or building a fully equipped second kitchen, the scope of the project is up to you.
-What sort of outdoor kitchen are you interested in building?